Akta3d/RK-002-NTS1-Preset/README.md

 - Press NOTE_PRESET_X corresponding to the desired preset

 # TODO
-- Not used actually: CC_VELO = maps extra CC under as well, by default set to 45, which makes filter EG available under velocity
 - Not used actually: CC_MOD = remap modulation wheel on other CC, default set to 26, LFO_DP to be able to make tremolo's
-- Not used actually: velocity FX on/off is CC 115